Negotiating As If Your Life Depended On It

 Mirroring

 Mirroring is an approach that involves repeating what the other person is saying in a curious tone.
 Specifically, it involves using the three most critical words to frame a leading question.
 This approach encourages participants to reveal information, making them feel like they are like you.
 You are buying time and building a relationship that will help you gather more information to inform your future decisions.
-Chris provides an example of the effectiveness of mirroring via a study with waiters.
+Voss provides an example of the effectiveness of mirroring via a study with waiters.
 Psychologist Richard Wiseman found that waiters received on average 70 percent more tips when they mirrored.

 So Chris Voss suggests you adopt this five-step process with all your negotiations: